Building a Legacy Through Property Donation

-Donating land to ACT allows landowners to honor the legacy of their land without the financial, management, and liability factors of land ownership.
-By removing the value of the land from the landowner’s estate, donation also reduces future estate taxes and avoids the capital gains tax that would result from sale of the property.
-Landowners may also benefit from an income tax deduction equal to the fair market value of the real estate as determined by a qualified appraiser so long as the donation is made to a qualified charitable conservation organization, such as ACT, is granted exclusively for conservation purposes, and is granted in perpetuity.
-Landowners should work with their financial advisor to report their donation using IRS form 8283.
+Donating land or tangible personal property to ACT allows individuals to honor the legacy of their donation without the financial, management, and liability factors of land or property ownership.
+By removing the value of the land or property from the owner’s estate, donation also reduces future estate taxes and avoids the capital gains tax that would result from sale of the property.
+Owners may also benefit from an income tax deduction equal to the fair market value of the real estate or real property as determined by a qualified appraiser so long as the donation is made to a qualified charitable conservation organization, such as ACT, is granted exclusively for conservation purposes, and is granted in perpetuity.
+Donors should work with their financial advisor to report their charitable donation using IRS form 8283.

 There are three types of property donations that ACT currently accepts: